How Fnatic Forever Changed Counter-Strike

 The official statement from the organization didn’t clarify anything:

 “Yesterday we faced LDLC in one of the toughest games of the year.
 However, due to the outcome of the match, many viewers lost enjoyment from watching the Major.
-The most interesting games are still ahead, and we want to ensure they receive the attention they deserve from the public.
+The most interesting games are still ahead, and we want to ensure they receive the attention they deserve from the promo.
 So, with the deepest respect for other teams and the entire CS

 community, we have decided to voluntarily withdraw from the tournament.”